NixOS/nix.dev/source/tutorials/cross-compilation.md

    ```

 2. Pass the host platform to `crossSystem` when importing `nixpkgs`.
-   This configures `nixpkgs` such that all its packages are build for the host platform:
+   This configures `nixpkgs` such that all its packages are built for the host platform:

    ```nix
    let